Events from 2016

 2. Ecosystem services and natural capital in rural production lands.

 3. Role and management of the conservation estate.

 4. Identification and management of climate change refugia.

-The event was held at the University of Queensland and co-hosted by the Sustainable Queensland Forum and The Royal Society of Queensland.
+The event was held at the University of Queensland and co-hosted by the Sustainable Queensland Forum, Central Queensland University and The Royal Society of Queensland.